The mango peach smoothie is an easy recipe that is outrageously healthy and delicious. I've made healthy eating even

 Mangoes and peaches are perfect together.
-And smoothies are a great way to get in all your fruit and protein without eating a heavy meal, making them a flawlessly easy summer staple.
-It doesn’t get much easier than cutting a peach, dicing a mango and tossing everything into a blender!
+Smoothies are a great way to get in all your fruit and protein without eating a heavy meal, making them a flawlessly easy summer staple.
+It doesn’t get much easier than cutting a peach, dicing a mango, and tossing everything into a blender!